CloudWithChris/cloudwithchris.com/content/blog/introduction-to-api-management.md

 You'll likely see that we're piecing a few requirements together here -

-* Use a facade to decouple the client from the backend.
+* Use a facade to decouple the client from the back-end.
 That means that backends can be mocked, so that there isn't a hard dependency on a specific implementation.
-Likewise, the backend implementation may be able to change as long as the expected 'contract' remains the same.
+Likewise, the back-end implementation may be able to change as long as the expected 'contract' remains the same.
   * If it doesn't, then we can use API versioning to tackle this.
 More on that later!
 * The ability to verify the caller's authenticity
 * To have a Facade in place that enables versioning of APIs, while providing a consistent endpoint for consumers to call.
 * To deliver a developer portal to document the APIs available so that consumers can easily adopt the platform.

 This is typically where a Facade can be introduced into the picture.
-In this instance, the Azure API Management resource could act as our Facade, as the broker between the consuming client and the backend APIs that are being served up.
+In this instance, the Azure API Management resource could act as our Facade, as the broker between the consuming client and the back-end APIs that are being served up.
 This design approach helps us introduce several architectural patterns into our design -

 * [Facade Pattern](https://pages.apigee.com/rs/apigee/images/api-facade-pattern-ebook-2012-06.pdf) - Apigee have published an ebook on the API Facade Pattern.
 They comment that Facades can be useful when back-end systems are too complex to expose directly to application developers.
 Complexity is one aspect, but there may be other concerns (e.g. pinning to a specific version of an API).
 * [Gatekeeper Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/gatekeeper) - Protect applications and services by using a dedicated host instance that acts as a broker between clients and the application or service, validates and sanitizes requests, and passes requests and data between them.
 This can provide an additional layer of security, and limit the attack surface of the system.
 * [Gateway Aggregation Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/gateway-aggregation) - Use a gateway to aggregate multiple individual requests into a single request.
-This pattern is useful when a client must make multiple calls to different backend systems to perform an operation.
+This pattern is useful when a client must make multiple calls to different back-end systems to perform an operation.
 * [Gateway Offloading Pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/gateway-offloading) - Offload shared or specialized service functionality to a gateway proxy.
 This pattern can simplify application development by moving shared service functionality, such as the use of SSL certificates, from other parts of the application into the gateway.
 * [Gateway Routing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/gateway-routing) - Route requests to multiple services using a single endpoint.